SERC Symposium

 - Dan Huttenlocher, Dean, MIT Schwarzman College of Computing

-- Georgia Perakis, Associate Dean of SERC, MIT Schwarzman College of Computing & William F. Pounds Professor of Management, MIT Sloan
+- Georgia Perakis, Associate Dean of SERC, MIT Schwarzman College Computing & William F. Pounds Professor of Management, MIT Sloan

 Algorithms are now impacting every aspect of our lives, whether in the context of social media, online commerce, automated tasks, and now a wider range of interactions with the advent of large language models.
 There is little doubt that more is to come.